GalvanizeDataScience/spark-install/setup_aws.md

 ## Part 3: Notify Instructors

-- Please notify your instructors in the workshop Slack channel (or by e-mail) when you have successfully created your AWS account.
+- If you are setting up Spark to prepare for a Galvanize workshop, please notify your instructors in the workshop Slack channel (or by e-mail) when you have successfully created your AWS account.
 If you have any questions about completing the process, please reach out to us and we will help.